 Work experience is also a core feature of the Horsemanship programme with students spending time in an equine setting.
 This facilitates the enhancement of employability and transversal skills.

-On completion of this programme learners will have the knowledge, skills and competencies and be prepared to work in a supervisory position in riding schools, studs, competition stables, livery stables, young horse training and dealing yards.
+This programme prepares the student for managerial roles in the equine industry.
+The learner will be prepared for work in a supervisory position in riding schools, studs, competition stables, livery stables, young horse training and dealing yards.

-The training for Level 6 will also prepare the learner for British Horse Society (BHS) Stage 3 and Stage 3 Teach.
+The training for Level 6 will also prepare the learner for the British Horse Society (BHS) exams up to BHS Stage 3 and BHS Stage 3 Teach.

-As well as the BHS qualifications students could go onto further education such as a Higher Certificate in Business in equine studies in Athlone Institute of Technology, Co.
+Students could go onto further education such as a Higher Certificate in Business in Equine Studies in Athlone Institute of Technology, Co.
 Westmeath, Equine Business in NUI Maynooth, Co.
 Kildare or the BSc in Equine Management in Eniskillan, Co.
 Fermanagh.

-- Education: No formal education or qualifications are required although applicants may have participated in primary and secondary education.
-Applicants will be expected to demonstrate a standard of knowledge, skill and competence equivalent to NFQ Level 5 when accessing a Level 6 programme.
+Education: No formal education or qualifications are required although applicants may have participated in primary and secondary education.
+Applicants will be expected to demonstrate a standard of knowledge, skill and competence in an equine environment equivalent to NFQ Level 5 when accessing a Level 6 programme.

 |Sport Horse Riding